jastisriradheshyam/parallelo/README.md

 # Parallel computing

-- Run mutiple processes at an instance of time.
+- Run multiple processes at an instance of time.
-- Cannot be run on only one processer.
+- Cannot be run on only one processor.
-- To run a program parallelly
+- To run a program parallel
     - program should have small independent pieces of code
     - should be running on more than one physical processors

 # Note

 - Threads and processes can run in parallel.
-- Multiprocessing is not equvalent to parallel processing
+- Multiprocessing is not equivalent to parallel processing
-    - Multi processing program can run a program parallelly.
+    - Multi processing program can run a program parallel.
 But it is dependent on the OS how it schedules the processes.